Aviralsahu960/personal-website/README.md

 - `about.html` — About page using `#grid-canvas`
 - `blog.html` — Blog page using `#hyperspeed-canvas`
 - `contact.html` — Contact page
-- `ANIMATIONS-GUIDE.md` — explanation of scroll animations + how to customize

 ---